Have you heard of the Pilates reformer?

 So, rather than challenging your movement, the reformer in this instance is actually helping you perform the movement correctly.
 In doing so, you are forced to activate the right muscles – the muscles intended to work in “roll down”.

-The Pilates reformer can increase the challenge
+The Pilates reformer is challenging

-The reformer works differently for standing exercises such as “Scooter”.
+reformer works differently for standing exercises such as “Scooter”.
 This is like a running movement where one leg is placed on the floor and the other on the reformer.

 Instead of aiding the movement, the leg extension phase of the exercise is resisted by the springs of the reformer.
 This means that, as well as teaching the body to move in the “correct” way, the force created by the reformer springs is also building strength in the leg and glute.